pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/create-environment.md

 An environment can be created one of two ways:

-- via the Pulumi ESC console
+- via the Pulumi Cloud console
 - via the CLI

 This tutorial will walk you through how to create an environment using either option.